Preparing Your Child for a Hospital Stay

 Children do not perceive and understand the world exactly the same as adults.
 Parents should carefully consider how their child thinks when they decide what to tell them.
 Here are some tips:

-• Young children do not need to know what will happen when they are unconscious.
-Instead, parents can focus on what will happen when they are awake.
-Older kids and teens may want to know what will happen when they are unconscious, but adults can give them that choice.
+Young children do not need to know what will happen when they are sedated.
+Instead, parents can focus on what will happen when they are awake and aware.
+Older kids and teens may want to know what will happen when they are sedated, but adults can give them that choice.

-• Kids need to be prepared for anything that will be on or in their body.
-Using age-appropriate and neutral language, adults should tell kids if and when they may have devices such as:
+Using age-appropriate and neutral language, adults can tell kids if and when they may have devices such as:

-• a catheter (a tube in their penis or vulva)
+a foley (a tube in their penis or vulva)

-• People perceive pain more strongly when they are thinking about it and afraid of it.
-Adults should try not to focus on pain, but can tell kids that the doctors and nurses will work hard to make sure that the children stay comfortable.
+People perceive pain more strongly when they are thinking about it and afraid of it.
+Adults should try not to focus on pain, but can tell kids that the doctors and nurses will work hard and give them medicine to make sure that the children stay comfortable.

 Connect to helpful staff